umarcor/osvb/doc/intro/frameworks.rst

 The main focus of VUnit is providing the functionality needed to realize continuous and automated testing of HDL code.
 It provides a Python API for declaring sources and library names, for parameterizing tests and for defining simulator execution parameters.
 The simulator interface is coupled with a test runner implemented both in Python and in HDL.
-That allows hardware designers to define tests in HDL, thus, complementing traditional HDL only testing methodologies, such as OSVVM.
+That allows hardware designers to define tests in HDL, thus, complementing traditional HDL only testing methodologies.
 It brings multiple concepts for Test Driven Design (TDD) from software into the hardware design.

 Optional HDL libraries include utilities for checks, logging, handling arrays, randomization, etc. as well as a communication package for modelling abstract messaging channels.
 Verification components for several standard interfaces are provided based